eNMS-automation/eNMS/docs/services/service_system.rst

           return results

-  service_classes['Example Service'] = ExampleService
+  service_classes['example_service'] = ExampleService

-When the application starts, it loads all python files in ``eNMS/eNMS/services/services``, and adds all models to the database.
+When the application starts, it loads all python files in ``eNMS/eNMS/automation/services``, and adds all models to the database.
 You can create instances of that service from the web UI.

-eNMS looks at the class parameters (SQL Alchemy columns) to auto-generate a form for the user to create new instances.
+eNMS looks at the class parameters (SQL Alchemy columns) to auto-generate a form for the user to create new instances of that service.

 For the ``ExampleService`` class displayed above, the SQL columns are the following ones: